anmud/learntocode/css-in-depth/5_Flex Box/028_Flexibility & Shorthand.md

 If the flex basis is auto   - this element's basis width, or it's main size - is the size of it's content. extra space is devided into 6 parts and then give each one of the flex items 1/6 - if the growth factor is 1; 2/6 if the growth factor is 2 and 50% of the available space when the growth factor is 3.

 If the flex basis is 0 - it means by default the width of the element is 0.
+So a 100% of the width of the container is the available space to be devided with the growth factors.